Compassionate Care Progressive Medicine in a Family Practice Atmosphere

 RABIES

 Rabies vaccines are required by law.
 All dogs should receive their first rabies vaccine at 3 months of age or older.
 The first vaccine is good for 1 year.
-Each additional booster2 years as long as the vaccine is kept up-to-date, 3 years in Mass. is good for
+Each additional booster 3 years as long as the vaccine is kept up-to-date.

 Dogs can be vaccinated against Lyme Disease starting at 12 weeks of age or older, with a second booster required in 3 weeks.
 Annual boosters are recommended, ideally in late winter or early spring.
 Adult dogs should be tested for lyme with a 4DX test prior to initiating vaccination.
 Dogs that test positive should be treated with a course of antibiotics prior to initiating vaccination.